maisiesadler53/Distributed_gol/README.md

 ### Step 5

 Implement logic to visualise the state of the game using SDL.
-Also implement the following control rules.
+Also, implement the following control rules.
 Note that the goroutine running SDL provides you with a channel containing the relevant keypresses.

 - If `s` is pressed, generate a PGM file with the current state of the board.
 - If `q` is pressed, generate a PGM file with the current state of the board and then terminate the program.
 Your program should *not* continue to execute all turns set in `gol.Params.Turns`.